kgrzybek/modular-monolith-with-ddd/README.md

 ### 1.5 Give a Star

-In this project on the first place I focus on its quality.
-Create good quality involves a lot of analysis, research and work.
+My primary focus in this project is on quality.
+Creating a good quality product involves a lot of analysis, research and work.
 It takes a lot of time.
 If you like this project, learned something or you are using it in your applications, please give it a star :star:.
 This is the best motivation for me to continue this work.
 Thanks!

 ### 1.6 Share It

-As it is written above there are very few really good examples of this type of application.
+There are very few really good examples of this type of application.
 If you think this repository makes a difference and is worth it, please share it with your friends and on social networks.
 I will be extremely grateful.

 ## 2. Domain